Crosswater Hole 6

 Then add in the fact that you can also play Circling Raven, another top 100 public gem that is just as good, if not better than the resort course – and you’ve got a fantastic golf weekend ahead of you.

-It’s so good in fact, we’re doing one of our Eighty Club events here next summer.
+It’s so good in fact, we scheduled an Eighty Club event there.

 I recently ventured back to Coeur d’Alene to play it for a second time, and you know what?
 It still lived up to the hype.